10 Terms Every Mobile Home Park Investor Needs To Know

 7. Occupancy Rate

 The occupancy rate reflects the percentage of leasable lots currently rented in a mobile home park.
 A higher occupancy rate typically signals stronger cash flow.
 A lower rate may indicate an opportunity to add value — or a red flag, depending on the cause.
 Many experienced operators seek mobile home parks with below-market occupancy as a value-add play.
 There is no guarantee, however, that occupancy can be improved.
+For more, see our how mobile home park investments stack up.

 8. Tenant-Owned Homes vs. Park-Owned Homes

 This distinction matters significantly for passive investors.
 Tenant-owned homes (TOH) tend to be lower maintenance for the operator.
 Residents are responsible for their own structures.
 Park-owned homes (POH), on the other hand, add landlord responsibilities.
 They can also increase operational complexity.
 Many seasoned mobile home park operators prefer a higher ratio of tenant-owned homes.
 This model may lead to a more stable, lower-cost operation over time.
+For a full comparison, read our guide on park-owned homes vs. tenant-owned homes in mobile home parks.
+For more, see our our comprehensive mobile home park investing guide.

 9. Infill

 Infill refers to placing new homes on vacant lots within an existing mobile home park.
 This strategy can potentially increase revenue by activating lots that currently generate no income.
 Infill is often cited as one of the more compelling value-add strategies for mobile home park operators.
 The costs, permitting requirements, and timelines involved can vary considerably by market.
+Explore our breakdown of mobile home park infill strategies for filling vacant lots and boosting revenue.

 Exit And Returns